-- Each team has an offside line that runs parallel to the goal line through the maul participants' hindmost foot that is nearest to that team's goal line.
-If that foot is on or behind the goal line, the offside line for that team is the goal line. - 5.
+- 4. Each team has an offside line that runs parallel to the try line through the maul participants' hindmost foot that is nearest to that team's try line.
+If that foot is on or behind the try line, the offside line for that team is the try line. - 5.
 A player must either join a maul from an onside position or retire behind their offside line immediately.
 Sanction: Penalty. - Players who leave a maul must immediately retire behind the offside line.
 These players may re-join the maul.
 Sanction: Penalty.